Buying property during COVID-19 alert level 3

 When you sign the agency agreement, the agent will need to confirm your identity to comply with the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
 This can’t happen in person at level 3, so expect your agent to confirm your identity using methods that aren't face to face or to follow up on this when the country (or your region) moves to alert level 2.

-At alert level 3, a photographer or videographer may visit your property if it is safe to do so.
+At alert level 3, professionals such as property inspectors, valuers, photographers and videographers may visit your property if it is safe to do so.
 They must keep 2 metres from anyone at the property and wipe any surfaces they touch.
+You can ask them to wear a face covering for the duration of their visit.
 It may be better if you leave the property while they are there.

 You may prefer to take your own photos and videos instead.